antronerds/r2-training-courses/docs/Methylation_analysis.md

-**2)** After the box plot on "skin" is executed, the user could further investigate expression level by skin types, such as differences in the expression between fibroblasts and normal skin types.
-On Table "Adjustable settings", select "tissue_detail (54 cat)" on Field "Track", "tissue_detail (54 cat)" on "Subset track", "Box/dot plot (dots)" on Field "Graph type" and "Color by Track" on Fields "Color mode/(groups)". "tissue_detail (54 cat)" is an in-depth category than the "tissue (30 cat)" category.
-(In Figure 9-2)

-After selecting "tissue_detail (54 cat)" on Field "Subset track", the user sees the pop-up window.
-Click two skin types checkboxes ("cells_-_cultured_fibroblasts (504)" and "skin_-_not_sun_exposed_(suprapublic) (604)") and "OK" Button.
+**2)** After the box plot for "skin" is generated, the user can further investigate expression levels across skin types, such as differences between fibroblasts and normal skin.
+The "tissue_detail (54 cat)" track annotates such subtypes of the "tissue (30 cat)" category.
+In the "Adjustable settings" table, set both the "Track" field and the "Subset track" field to "tissue_detail (54 cat)".
+The user sees a pop-up window.
+Click on the checkboxes of these two skin types "cells_-\_cultured_fibroblasts (504)" and "skin_-\_not_sun_exposed_(suprapublic) (604)" and hit the "OK" Button.
 Not-sun-exposed skin cells are chosen to reduce the impacting factor.
+Set the "Graph type" field to "Box", "Add Scatter" to "true" and the "Color mode (groups)" field to "Color by Track", as shown in Figure 9-2.

  Click "Submit" to proceed.
-(In Figure 9-2)